oktalvD/Data-science-project---Clash-of-Clans/README.md

 - Database management and querying with PostgreSQL.
 - Data processing and aggregation.
 - Building advanced Power BI dashboards for real-time performance tracking and comparison.

+Files added to repository:
+- fetchCWLDataToFirebase.js - The code for data extraction and data storage to the Firebase
+- firebaseToExcelExporter.js - The code for data aggregation and data export to Excel